deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

    dhctl mirror --images-bundle-path /tmp/d8-images/d8.tar --registry="your.private.registry.com:5000" --registry-login="<USERNAME>" --registry-password="<PASSWORD>"
    ```

-   > Note that images will be pushed to the `/deckhouse/ee` repository in your registry.
-Before running the command, make sure the path `/deckhouse/ee` exists, and the account you are using has write permissions.
+   > Note that the images will be pushed to the `/deckhouse/ee` repository in your registry.
+Before running the command, make sure `/deckhouse/ee` exists, and the account you are using has write permissions.

-1. After pushing images to an isolated private registry, you are ready to install Deckhouse from it.
-Use the [Getting started](/gs/bm-private/step2.html) guide.
+1. Once pushing images to the air-gapped private registry is complete, you are ready to install Deckhouse from it.
+Refer to the [Getting started](/gs/bm-private/step2.html) guide.

-   When starting the installer, use its image from the registry, into which Deckhouse images were previously pushed, and not from the public registry.
-For example, use an address like `your.private.registry.com:5000/deckhouse/ee/install:stable` instead of `registry.deckhouse.io/deckhouse/ee/install:stable`.
+   To run the installer, use its image from your private registry where Deckhouse images reside, rather than from the public registry.
+In other words, your address should look something like `your.private.registry.com:5000/deckhouse/ee/install:stable` instead of `registry.deckhouse.io/deckhouse/ee/install:stable`.

-   During installation add the address of your registry and authorization data to the `InitConfiguration` resource (parameters [imagesRepo](/documentation/v1/installing/configuration.html#initconfiguration-deckhouse-imagesrepo), [registryDockerCfg](/documentation/v1/installing/configuration.html#initconfiguration-deckhouse-registrydockercfg) or [step 3](/gs/bm-private/step3.html) of the Getting started guide).
+   During installation, add your registry address and authorization data to the `InitConfiguration` resource (the [imagesRepo](/documentation/v1/installing/configuration.html#initconfiguration-deckhouse-imagesrepo) and [registryDockerCfg](/documentation/v1/installing/configuration.html#initconfiguration-deckhouse-registrydockercfg) parameters; you might refer to [step 3](/gs/bm-private/step3.html) of the Getting started guide as well).

 ### How do I switch a running Deckhouse cluster to use a third-party registry?